kamalgirdher/RobotFrameworkTraining/Section4/README.md

 ### Lecture 4.4 - Post request | REST API testing using Robot framework
 **POST**

+POST APIs are used to create new subordinate resources, e.g., a file is subordinate to a directory containing it or a row is subordinate to a database table.
+Talking strictly in terms of REST, POST methods are used to create a new resource into the collection of resources.

 ```
 TC4 - Post request
     Create Session  uri  http://localhost:3000